ggggggg876/NWG-Exposed/README.md

 ### The Book

 Jason's book “[Go Free: A Guide to Aligning with the Archetype of Westernkind](https://ia904707.us.archive.org/16/items/naggers.net/Go%20Free%20-%20A%20Guide%20To%20Aligning%20With%20The%20Archetype%20of%20Westernkind.pdf)” - the holy text of the NWG community - is essentially a self-help book to rid yourself of any negative thoughts you may have about being White (meme-pathogens), and becoming an advocate for White wellbeing according to Jason's view.
 The book fails on both of these fronts.
-First, anyone genuinely having negative self-talk regarding their White identity would be better off with trusted therapudic methods like CBT rather than the "meme-curatives" being offered by Jason.
-Secondly, becoming a White Wellbeing advocate in the NWG fashion, is ineffective by design as it does not challenge the real political systems oppressing White peoples, instead settling for continous soul-searching and alienating of others.
+First, anyone genuinely having negative self-talk regarding their White identity would be better off with trusted therapeutic methods like CBT rather than the "meme-curatives" being offered by Jason.
+Secondly, becoming a White Wellbeing advocate in the NWG fashion, is ineffective by design as it does not challenge the real political systems oppressing White peoples, instead settling for continuous soul-searching and alienating of others.
 We read:

 “I have developed the Archetype Alignment Protocol (AAP) —the process you will use to align yourself with the archetype of Westernkind —the process you will use to Go Free.
 Going Free is the only path to purifying yourself of the deep-seated toxic beliefs undermining your life.
 By way of this work, you will come to understand the disease inflicted upon us, a disease I call white-noir.
 You will be given the tools to cure yourself by identifying, treating, and immunizing yourself against meme-pathogens (MPs) that cause white-noir.
 As you Go Free, you will awaken the ancient and suppressed potential of Westernkind within you.
 You will thereby increase your potential-to-power (PTP).”

 It reads like a cult handbook because, to a degree, it is.
-Jason takes some concepts that are true: White political oppression & antiWhite narratives in the media; and feelings that are valid: internal discord regareding negative beliefs on your own White identity; and takes advantage of people by offering an all-in-one "solution" and community.
+Jason takes some concepts that are true: White political oppression & antiWhite narratives in the media; and feelings that are valid: internal discord regarding negative beliefs on your own White identity; and takes advantage of people by offering an all-in-one "solution" and community.
 The "solution" is not a solution because "Going Free" is not a real theraputic method or anything based in science.
-Its made up by a correctional officer in Virginia.
-Like other cults, it is focused on an amateur's made up self-help system with levels (degrees), and a ready-made community whom are the only ones who understand you.
+It's made up by a correctional officer in Virginia.
+Like other cults, it is focused on an amateur's made-up self-help system with levels (degrees), and a ready-made community whom are the only ones who understand you.

 "It is important for you to understand that the Regime will dismiss this curative process because antiwhites have a vested interest in doing so.
 As with all of their attacks on Westernkind, wherein they MIS pretexts for their antiwhite jealousy, envy, and hatred, they will MIS pretexts to object to Going Free."

 Real therapy is about rehabilitation, not creating an perpetual hugbox.
 Real pro-White Advocacy not a self-help program.
 It is a political movement with specific political goals.
 When it comes to cults, sometimes its hard to explain but you know it when you see it.
-And this is definately it.
+And this is definitely it.

 Some choice quotes from the Go Free book: